Bethel-Eyo/issue-tracker/README.md

 ### Prisma

 When using prisma, we don't have to specifically define types after we have created a migration, their types are automatically generated. an example of where the prisma type was used is in the components/IssueStatusBadge.tsx Props interface `status`

+### delay

+delay is used to simulate a slow server in order to properly test the loading skeleton.